Jessica Rosenworcel

-Jessica Rosenworcel (born July 12, 1971) is an American attorney serving as a member and chairwoman of the Federal Communications Commission (FCC).
+Jessica Rosenworcel (born July 12, 1971) is an American attorney who served as a member and chair of the Federal Communications Commission (FCC).
 She originally served on the FCC from May 11, 2012, to January 3, 2017, and was confirmed by the Senate for an additional term on August 3, 2017.
-Subsequently, she was named to serve as acting chair in January 2021, designated permanent chair in October 2021, and confirmed as such by the Senate in December 2021.
-Rosenworcel's term runs for five years beginning July 1, 2020.
+She was named to serve as acting chair in January 2021 and designated permanent chair in October 2021.
+She was confirmed for another term by the Senate in December 2021.
+In August 2025, she was named Executive Director of the MIT Media Lab.